 Halloween is a fun and festive time for the whole family.
 Trick-or-treating, costumes, and plenty of decorations fill neighborhoods across the country.
-But, it can also be a tough time for dogs and their owners because the holiday can add a lot of unexpected stressors.
+But, it can also be a difficult time for dogs and their owners because the holiday can add a lot of unexpected stressors.

 Depending on your dog’s personality, you might want to secure them in a quiet room or keep them away from the door.
-If you do let your dog roam free, there are a few things to think about to keep them safe on this spooky holiday.
+If you do let your dog roam free, there are a few things to think about to keep them safe on this spooky day.

 Let’s review the possible hazards to consider and prepare to keep your canine safe on this festive yet frightening holiday.

 It’s Halloween, so your dogs get a pass on the embarrassment factor this time.
 But try to make sure that they don’t completely hate their outfit and can at least deal with it for a few hours.
 If the costume causes pup any discomfort or irritates their skin, you might want to pass on it.

 Try the costume on a few days before Halloween, so you know that everything fits well, and you can get your dog used to wearing it.
 While you’re putting the outfit on, be sure to offer plenty of treats so they know they are doing a good thing.
 If at any point you think the costume causes pain or discomfort, take it off immediately.